New Invention, Willenhall: Education

 The area also has a number of schools, including New Invention Infant School, New Invention Junior School and Beacon Primary School.
 The nearest Secondary school was the Black Country University Technical College (formerly Sneyd Community School), located on the border of New Invention and Bloxwich, that provided technical courses to 14- to 19-year-olds.
 This facility closed as an educational establishment several years ago and now serves only as a community centre.

 Geography

-The area has a few open spaces including Coppice Farm open space, the Wyrley & Essington canal and Sneyd reservoir (developed to provide water to the locks of the former Wyrley branch of the canal).
+The Coppice Farm estate includes the nearest area of open space.